 No. Unlike the THC in marijuana, CBD is not psychoactive.
 This means that it leaves people feeling clear-headed and does not cause any intoxication.
-This is one of the reasons why medical patients use it: unlike many pharmaceutical drugs, CBD benefits greatly outweigh any slight side effects.
+This is one of the reasons why medical patients use it: unlike many pharmaceutical drugs, the benefits of this cannabinoid greatly outweigh any slight side effects.

 What do CBD effects feel like?

-At low doses, CBD side effects are unnoticeable.
+At low doses, the side effects are unnoticeable.
 Higher doses may cause relaxation or slight sleepiness.
-Very high doses of cannabidiol can make some people feel light-headed or a bit “out of it,” which is why it’s best to start with lower doses at first.
+Very high doses can make some people feel light-headed or a bit “out of it,” which is why it’s best to start with lower doses at first.

 Does CBD show up on a drug test?

-Since drug tests are used to look for psychoactive THC (tetrahydrocannabinol) and not CBD (cannabinol), CBD won’t cause you to fail a drug test.
+Since drug tests are used to look for psychoactive THC (tetrahydrocannabinol) only, CBD won’t cause you to fail a drug test.
 However, if you take a CBD oil that has small amounts of THC in it, the THC may show up on the test.

 How is the latter possible?
 CBD oils made from marijuana plants (commonly found in states where weed is legal) can contain small amounts of THC, while CBD oil made from hemp plants have next-to-no THC.